Anodynous/stenogotchi/README.md

       setxkbmap -layout de -variant dvorak

-### Bluetooth pairing
+### Bluetooth connections
 * Define your bluetooth devices in main.plugins.plover_link.bt_autoconnect_mac to auto-connect on boot.
-Multiple comma separated devices in order of priority can be given.
-If no connection attempts are successful, the device will fall back to listening for incoming connection attempts.
+Multiple comma-separated devices in order of priority can be given.
+If no connection attempts are successful at boot, the device will fall back to listening for incoming connection and pairing attempts.
+* Only one active connection at a time is supported.
+To switch remote devices, disable bluetooth on the remote device and wait around 10 seconds before initiating a new connection.
+The Stenogotchi will attempt to reconnect to the lost device for a few seconds before falling back to listening for new incoming connections.
-* Issues with pairing or connecting after changes in bluetooth configurations can usually be fixed through unpairing and re-pairing.
-On the Stenogotchi side this is best handled through bluetoothctl.
+* Issues with pairing or connecting after changes in bluetooth configurations can normally be fixed through unpairing and re-pairing.
+On the Stenogotchi side this is best handled through bluetoothctl using the below process.
+Re-initiate pairing process from remote device after the pairing information has been cleared on both host and client side.

         bluetoothctl
         [bluetooth]# paired-devices
         Device 00:DE:AD:BE:EF:00 Anodynous' Ipad
         [bluetooth]# remove 00:DE:AD:BE:EF:00
         [bluetooth]# exit
-* If you have issues with pairing, remove the device MAC(s) from config.toml and unpair through bluetoothctl as described above.
-Then with bluetoothctl open on the Stenogotchi initiate the pairing from the device to be connected.
-Accept pairing request on both devices and re-add the MAC in config.toml.
-Reboot.

 ### Significantly reduce boot time
 * Set ARM initial turbo to the max (60s) under dietpi-config > performance options to reduce boot time.
 You can also play around with overclocking, throttling and cpu governor to find a suitable balance between performance and power draw.